Trapped: The Alex Cooper Story: Plot

 One day, Carol Lynn and Jason contact Salt Lake City attorney Paul Burke (Wilson Cruz) who previously helped Jason.
-After Alex tells Paul of her ordeal, he promises to represent her pro bono.
+After Alex tells Paul of her ordeal. he promises to represent her pro bono.
 Paul also agrees to represent Frankie should Alex's parents have her arrested.
 Yet, Alex is late for class while on the phone with him.

 The Simms are notified.
 This seemingly small slip up is enough to convince the Simms that Alex is hiding something.
 Tiana declares that Alex is hereby pulled out of school as she and Johnny force her to stand facing the wall with a backpack full of rocks.
 That night, Alex removes the backpack while everyone is sound asleep.
 She grabs her flip flops and runs out of the house barefoot.

 Back in the present, the bus driver stops and agrees to take her to school without contacting the cops (who might return her to the Simms).
 Once she arrives, Alex hides on school grounds.

 The next morning, Alex goes to Carol Lynn who contacts police and child services.
 Here, we find out definitively that although the Simms had a lot of influence throughout the community, their declaration that everyone would side with them against Alex was clearly a lie meant to further isolate her and discourage her from seeking help.
 As evidence for this conclusion, Carol Lynn goes to the main office with Alex and informs the secretaries that she will have them arrested if they notify the Simms that Alex is here.
 Jason is also informed about what happened.
 A friendly female police officer takes Alex to the St. George Youth Crisis Center, where she tells a worker named Colette (Natalie Liconti) she has been kept at the Simms' for 243 days, 8 months.

 Alex is still not convinced that she is safe, prompting Colette to assure her that neither the Simms nor her parents will be able to take her away due to the advocacy and legal work of a lot of people, including attorney Paul Burke (resources most kids don't have).
-Colette then promises Alex that not everybody is like the Simm and that she is perfect the way she is.
+Colette then promises Alex that not everybody is like the Simms and that she is perfect the way she is.
 Colette asks if there is anyone that she'd like to call for her.

 The next morning, Alex is awoken by the arrival of a vehicle.
 She finds that Frankie has arrived.
 Alex runs outside and reunites with her in joyous embrace.